To Be Announced: Dynamic epistemic logic

 \paragraph*{Action models}

 An action model \cite{baltagetal:1998} (or event model) is a structure like a Kripke model but with a precondition function instead of a valuation function.
-An {\em action model} $E = (\Actions, \arel, \pre)$ consists of a {\em domain} $\Actions$ of {\em actions}, an {\em accessibility function} $\arel: A \imp {\mathcal P}(\Actions \times \Actions)$, where each $\arel_a$ is an accessibility relation, and a {\em precondition function} $\pre: \Actions \imp \lang$, where $\lang$ is a logical language.
-A pointed action model $E_e$ is an {\em epistemic action}.
-As many kinds of information change can be modelled with pointed action models, we will also use `epistemic action' to denote any other information changing update.
+An {\em action model} $E = (\Actions, \arel, \pre)$ consists of a {\em domain} $\Actions$ of {\em actions}, an {\em accessibility function} $\arel: A \imp {\mathcal P}(\Actions \times \Actions)$, where each $\arel_a$ is an accessibility relation, and a {\em precondition function} $\pre: \Actions \imp \lang$, where $\lang$ is a logical language --- which in our case would typically be the epistemic language $\lang(\Dia)$; however, there is also a recursive way to define a language with action model modalities, that we present below.
+A pointed action model $E_e$, in other words a pair $(E,e)$, where $e \in \Actions$, is an {\em epistemic action}.
+Just as for Kripke models, we also permit multi-pointed action models $E_F$ where $F \subseteq \Actions$.
+We will also use `epistemic action' to denote any other information changing update.

-Performing an epistemic action in an epistemic state means computing their {\em restricted modal product}.
-This product encodes the new state of information.
+Performing an epistemic action that is a pointed action model in a pointed epistemic model involves computing the {\em restricted modal product} of the action model and the epistemic model.
+This product (also called the update product) encodes the new state of information.
 It is defined as follows.

-Given an model $M = (S, R, V)$ and an action model $E = (\Actions, \arel, \pre)$, the updated model $(M \otimes E) = (S', R', V')$ is such that In other words: the domain consists of the product domain but restricted to (state, action) pairs $(t,f)$ such that $M_t \models \pre(f)$, i.e., such that the action can be executed in that state; an agent considers a pair $(t,f)$ possible in the next epistemic state if she considered the previous state $t$ possible and the execution of action $f$ in that state; and the valuations do not change after action execution.
+Given an epistemic model $M = (S, R, V)$ and an action model $E = (\Actions, \arel, \pre)$, the updated model $(M \otimes E) = (S', R', V')$ is such that In other words: the domain consists of the product domain, but restricted to (state, action) pairs $(t,f)$ such that $M_t \models \pre(f)$, i.e., such that the action can be executed in that state; an agent considers a pair $(t,f)$ possible in the update model if she considered the previous state $t$ possible and the execution of action $f$ in that state; and the valuations do not change after action execution.